 You also need to discount the fee for the payment processor, which usually amounts to 3%.

-In the checklist you’ll find the line “client payments – net”.
+In the calculator you’ll find the line “client payments – net”.

 What percentage of client payments do you need to give to your affiliate partners?
 Subtract those.

 Only count what is ultimately left for you.

 Did you know that when the “big gurus” have a “million-dollar launch” they must pay up to 80% to affiliates, their team, advertising, and in marketing costs?
 The “million-dollar launch” nets them about 200k.
 Not bad, but not a million either…

 If you are promoting for your affiliates or JV partners, add that revenue to your income.